PeterOyelegbin/3mtt-altschool/README.md

-# 3MTT-ALTSchoolAfrica
+# 3MTT-AltSchoolAfrica
-This repo contains my learning journey in Cloud Computing with 3MTT x ALTSchoolAfrica
+This repo contains my learning journey and task done in Cloud Computing with 3MTT x AltSchoolAfrica